qakaio/qakaio/README.md

 I also like to create my own games and 2D art, mainly pixel art and animation.
 Usually, I am busy playing a new instrument, having a beer, watching YouTube tutorials, or maybe trying to cook a random recipe that I saw online. 🍺 🍖

-I was a <b>hardcore</b> gamer once, but nowadays, I am trying my best to appreciate everything else life has to offer other than <b>"the internet"</b>. 🌈
+I was a <b>hardcore</b> gamer once, but now, I am trying my best to appreciate everything else life has to offer other than <b>"the internet"</b>. 🌈

 Contact me: kaiorampz@gmail.com 🙂
 LinkedIn: https://www.linkedin.com/in/kaiogarcia/ 🪐